How add-backs work in the Family Court in the post-Shinohara landscape

 “Absent other error, that is insufficient to give rise to appellate intervention.
 It was not contended that the result was unreasonable or plainly unjust.”
 [40]

-Because only one ground succeeded, the Court opted to re-exercise discretion rather than remit the case.
-Importantly, this re-exercise occurred under the amended s 79 of the Family Law Act, following the Family Law Amendment Act 2024 (Cth).
+Since only one ground succeeded, the Court re-exercised discretion rather than remitting the case.
+This occurred under the amended s 79 of the Family Law Act, following the Family Law Amendment Act 2024 (Cth).

-Justice Schonell emphasised that the amended s 79(3)(a) directs courts to identify the parties’ existing legal and equitable rights, effectively excluding “notional” property created by addbacks:
+Justice Schonell emphasised that amended s 79(3)(a) directs courts to identify existing legal and equitable rights, excluding notional property from addbacks:

 “By very definition, that excludes the concept of an addback … What might, pre-amendments, have been dealt with as an addback, is now to be addressed in the consideration of contributions or at the s 79(5) stage.”
 [62]

-• Mr Jakobsson unilaterally sold the property held by the SMSF after the proceedings had commenced, and after orders for disclosure had been made.
-He used the proceeds of this sale unilaterally and did not disclose his actions in completing the sale.
+• Mr Jakobsson sold property held by the SMSF after proceedings started and after disclosure orders.
+He used the proceeds without disclosure.

-After considering the parties’ financial disparity and the husband’s misuse of SMSF funds, Schonell J adjusted the division to 63/37 in favour of the wife, ordering the sale of the family home to achieve a just and equitable outcome.
+After reviewing the financial disparity and SMSF misuse, Schonell J adjusted the property division to 63/37 in favour of the wife, ordering the sale of the family home to achieve a just outcome.

 Key Takeaways

-1. Full and frank disclosure remains critical.
-The Court took a dim view of the husband’s unilateral dealings with SMSF assets after proceedings began.
-Non-disclosure can seriously affect credibility and lead to unfavourable financial adjustments.
+1. Full and frank disclosure is critical.
+The Court disapproved of unilateral dealings with SMSF assets.
+Non-disclosure can harm credibility and lead to financial adjustments.

-2. Addbacks are exceptional, not routine.
-Courts continue to treat addbacks cautiously, particularly following the 2024 legislative reforms which focus on “existing property” rather than notional inclusions.
+2. Addbacks are exceptional.
+Courts treat addbacks cautiously, particularly after the 2024 reforms that focus on existing property rather than notional inclusions.

-Jakobsson & Jakobsson (No 2) reinforces the importance of transparency, procedural compliance, and fairness in family property proceedings.
-In the post-Shinohara landscape, this has become more fundamental than ever, as notional add-backs are now considered under s 79 factors.
+Jakobsson & Jakobsson (No 2) highlights the importance of transparency, procedural compliance, and fairness in family property proceedings.
+In the post-Shinohara landscape, notional addbacks are now considered under s 79 factors.

-For separating parties, it’s a timely reminder that incomplete disclosure or procedural shortcuts can have significant legal and financial consequences.
+For separating parties, this decision is a reminder that incomplete disclosure or shortcuts can carry serious legal and financial consequences.

-At Rowan Skinner & Associates Lawyers, we are accredited specialists in Family law and we understand how stressful and complicated property disputes can be, especially when significant assets are involved.
+At Rowan Skinner & Associates Lawyers, we are accredited specialists in Family law.
+We understand how stressful and complex property disputes can be, especially with significant assets involved.

-If you are struggling with your current situation, call our team at (03) 9995 9155 for a non-obligation discussion.
-We service clients in Melbourne, Melbourne Northern Suburbs, such as Northcote, Alphington, Carlton, Fitzroy, North Fitzroy, Kew and Heidelberg, as well as South Melbourne and South Yarra.
+If you are struggling with your situation, call (03) 9995 9155 for a non-obligation discussion.
+We serve clients in Melbourne, including the Northern Suburbs (Northcote, Alphington, Carlton, Fitzroy, North Fitzroy, Kew, Heidelberg), as well as South Melbourne and South Yarra.

 Case: Jakobsson & Jakobsson (No 2) [2025] FedCFamC1A 137